Nodnin-Studios/hugo-site/README.md

 # Hugo Site
-This repo is the github-pages hosted site for Nodrin Studios.
+This repo is the github-pages hosted site for Nodnin Studios.
 For a full rundown on how this project operates, you can read up on the tutorial used to build it [here](https://caaz.me/tutorials/obsidian-github-pages/).

 ## Prerequisites
 To modify, test, or develop the site, you'll need a few tools to do it effeciently.
 You can, of course modify files directly with Github's website-based editors, but these tools are the intended use case.